josephdviviano/omsignal/README.md

         + `hid_dim`: size of all hidden layers in the network.
 Controls capacity.
         + `num_layers`: number of hidden layers of the spectra MLP component and the shared embedding components of the network.
 Controls capacity.
         + `out_dims`: a list of the predictor dimensions.
 If an element is 1, the task is treated as a regression.
 Otherwise it is treated as an n-class classification problem.
++ `training`:
+    + `schedule_patience`: number of epochs where the validation loss does not decrease to wait before decreasing the learning rate by an order of magnitude.
+    + `early_stopping_patience`: number of epochs to wait where the validation loss does not decrease before deciding to stop training altogether.

 **Training Details**: